 Don’t get me wrong: Toronto rapper Haviah Mighty is a well-deserved winner.
 She’s also performing at POP Montreal next week at Piccolo Rialto Sept.
 27, and you should go to that.
-But I also can’t help it if I root a little extra for the hometown heroes sometimes, and Marie Davidson’s breakthrough release Working Class Woman appeared primed to win one not only for her city, but also for electronic music and a certain kind of Montreal nightlife.
+But I also can’t help it if I root a little extra for the hometown heroes sometimes, and the breakthrough release of Marie Davidson, Working Class Woman, appeared primed to win one not only for her city, but also for electronic music and a certain kind of Montreal nightlife.

-But making the shortlist is still an accomplishment, and Davidson’s profile has only increased throughout the year (whether that has a lot to do with the Polaris nom is up for debate), which is why her show this Friday, Sept.
+But making the shortlist is still an accomplishment, and the profile of Marie Davidson has only increased throughout the year (whether that has a lot to do with the Polaris nom is up for debate), which is why her show this Friday, Sept.
 20 is all the more surprising.
-Called Save the Last Dance for Me, the late night party at SAT is a send-off to Davidson as a late-night club artist.
+Called Save the Last Dance for Me, the late night party at SAT is a send-off to Marie Davidson as a late-night club artist.

 “I’ve been talking about it for a while and the day has come for me to depart from the club scene to explore new horizons.
 It’s with a lot of emotions that I present to you my last party playing live hardware club music which will take place in my hometown, Montreal,” Davidson said on Instagram.

 Depending on how you look at things, Working Class Woman represents either the end of an era for Davidson or the start of a new one.
 Her last couple of solo albums (to say nothing of her lauded releases with Essaie Pas) have solidified her rep internationally with a sonic template of mechanical, unflinching beats and no-nonsense spoken word passages.
 There’s no one out there who does it like Davidson, and after doing it locally for so long (she was with les Momies de Palerme on Constellation Records even before her solo rise), it seemed like only now she was getting the accolades she deserved.